What are loop cards?

 Edit Vocab

-The scenario in which an algorithm takes the most amount of time to solve a given problem.
+The scenario in which an algorithm takes an average amount of time to solve a given problem.